What fitness centers need to know about waivers, liability and legal compliance (2026 update)

 Choosing digital waivers can be an innovative and effective way to protect your fitness center and get essential information to clients.
 They're also trackable and time-stamped, so you can easily prove who signed what and when.
 You also don't need to worry about storing paper or having it damaged, so digital waivers for fitness studios mean more secure storage, too.

-Your clients will enjoy the convenience of signing their forms at check-in or on the go, and you can integrate many waivers with your gym software.
+Your clients will enjoy the convenience of signing their forms at check-in or on the go, and you can integrate many waivers with your gym management software.
 With a platform like Zenoti, you can simplify the process by linking waivers to member profiles as well.

-To increase the safety, value and quality of your digital waivers, ensure you:
+To increase the safety, value, and quality of your digital waivers, ensure you:

 Waivers aren't one-size-fits-all, and effective gym risk management involves tailoring solutions to specific scenarios.